undees/cascadiaruby/README.md

 # Cascadia Ruby Conf

 This repository contains the code examples I presented in my talk, "Playfulness at Work: A Real Serious Message(tm) with Ruby as the Medium" at Cascadia Ruby Conf 2011.

-[Video][video] and [slides][slides] are available (or just scroll down).
+[Video][video] | [Slides][slides]

 Here's what's in the various subdirectories: